Does Transliteration Help Multilingual Language Modeling?: Cross-lingual Representation Similarity

-As discussed in~\ref{introduction} and~\ref{motivation-and-background}, we expect the transliteration model to exploit better tokenization across the languages.
-Whereas the same word written in six different scripts gets mapped to six different tokens in the multi-script model, these get mapped to the same token in the transliteration model.
-Thus we expect the tokenizer to more efficiently tokenize a given text in the case of the transliteration model..

-Following \citep{acs:2019} and \citep{rust-etal-2021-good}, we measure the subword fertility (average number of tokens per word) and the ratio of words unbroken by the tokenizer.
-From figure~\ref{tokenizer-stat}, we can see that transliteration reduces the splitting of words.
-This indicates that many words that were represented by different tokens in the multi-script model are represented by a single token in the transliteration model.
+The ALBERT uni-script model is better on all languages compared to the ALBERT multi-script model.
+This shows the potential of a uni-script model in a restricted low parameter situation.
+For the RemBERT models, the results are mixed.
+However, on average the uni-script model performs better than the multi-script model.
+The worst results are for Malayalam (ml) which as we mentiond before has some tokenization issues.

-\subsection{Cross-lingual Representation Similarity}
+\section{Cross-lingual Representation Similarity}

+In this section, we analyze why the uni-script model performs better than the multi-script model from the perspective of Cross-Lingual Representation Similarity.
 Following \citep{Muller2021FirstAT}, \citep{Wu2020EmergingCS} and \citep{Del2021EstablishingII} we apply CKA to measure CLRS.
 We use the CKA implementation from the Ecco library \citep{alammar-2021-ecco}.
-We use parallel sentences on eight Indo-Aryan languages from the FLORES-101 \citep{Goyal2021TheFE} dataset.
-This is a dataset of professionally translated parallel sentences on 101 languages.
-We only consider Panjabi, Hindi, Bengali, Oriya, Assamese, Gujarati, Marathi, and Nepali sentences from the FLORES-101 dataset as these are the only ones present in the pretraining corpus.
+We use parallel sentences on thirteen languages from the FLORES-101 \citep{Goyal2021TheFE} dataset.
+For the ALBERT models, which are trained on only the Indo-Aryan languages, we only consider Panjabi, Hindi, Bengali, Oriya, Assamese, Gujarati, Marathi, and Nepali sentences.
+For the RemBERT models, we additionally consider Kannada, Telugu, Malayalam, Tamil, and English sentences.

-First, we extract the hidden state representations of the models on these parallel sentences.
-Then for each language pair, we calculate the CKA similarity score between the hidden state representations of the corresponding layers.
-For example, we calculate the CKA similarity score between layer eight hidden state representations of Bengali and Hindi parallel sentences.
-Then for each language, we average its CKA similarity scores with other languages per layer.
-In Figure~\ref{fig:ckaperlang} we plot this average CKA similarity for each layer of the models for each language.
-We see that the multi-script model retains high CLRS score throughout the model.
-On the other hand, the CLRS score drops in the middle and end layers of the muti-script model.
-Overall the CLRS score of the uni-script model is more stable.
-This indicates that the uni-script model has learned better cross-lingual representations.
-We show the individual similarity figures for all language pairs in appendix~\ref{sec:app_cka}.
+First, we calculate the sentence embeddings of these parallel sentences from the models.
+Sentence embedding is calculated by averaging the hidden state representations of the tokens.
+Then, we calculate the CKA similarity score between the sentence embeddings for each language pair.
+For each language, we average its CKA similarity scores.
+In Figure~\ref{fig:ckaperlang} we plot this average CKA similarity for each layer of the models.

+We see that CLRS score drops significantly at the last layer for all models.
+However, the uni-script models retain high CLRS score until the eleventh layer, whereas the multi-script models have low CLRS score from the ninth layer.
+Overall the CLRS score of the uni-script models are more stable.
+This indicates that the uni-script models have learned better cross-lingual representations.